francesco-adamo/arweave-tools/README.md

 Run ```node calculator -r <your_randomx_hashrate> -s <random_read_GiB/s>``` to estimate your SPoRA hashrate given your randomx h/s (from arweave randomx-benchmark), your disk random read speeds in GiB/s (from included benchmark tool) and your current share of the weave (from your running node and Arweave network).
 If run with parameter ```-w <your_share_of_the_weave>``` it will work fully offline without requiring a running node nor an internet connection.

 # Known issues
 Sometimes the network sends inaccurate data.
-If the software detects it and prints an error message just wait for the next update (if running monitor) or just launch the tool again (if running calculator).
+If the software detects it and prints an error message just wait for the next update (if running the monitor tool) or just launch the tool again.